About the Portal

 How often are the data in the portal updated?

 I was surprised to see that for some measures, a large percentage of health departments were not in conformity.
-Is PHAB accrediting health departments that have so many measures that are not in conformity?
+Is PHAB accrediting health departments with many measures not in conformity?

 Why does the number of health departments vary depending on the measure I select?